coecms/git_introduction/git_introduction.md

 $ git log
 ```

-We can switch between master and wizarding branch with `git checkout`:
+We can switch between master and wizard branch with `git checkout`:

 ```plain
 $ cat shopping_list.txt